blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 ------------------
 To assure the required quality in this project many different strategies are followed which are elaborated in this chapter.

 The basis of our quality assurance is the use of frequently built in meetings in our daily workflow.
 How these are scheduled is contained in a table in the chapter :ref:`Meetings`.
-These meetings according to Scrum Principles help ensuring quality and efficiency.
+These meetings according to Scrum principles help ensuring quality and efficiency.

 Produced Artifacts
 ^^^^^^^^^^^^^^^^^^